Château Mouton Rothschild 2004

 Château Mouton Rothschild 2004 — Pauillac

-Terroir: Pauillac, deep gravel and Médoc grandeur
+Terroir: Pauillac, deep gravel soils and the nobility of Cabernet Sauvignon

 Tasting notes